router5/router5.github.io/_guides/transition.md

 # Transition

+As seen in [Listeners](/docs/listeners.html) and [Preventing navigation](/docs/listeners), `canDeactivate` and `canActivate` are part of the transition phase.
+Additionaly, node listeners can be included in the transition phase.

-It is possible to register a "middleware" function: it can return a boolean, a promise or call a done callback.
+It is also possible to register an __asynchronous "middleware" function__: it can return a boolean for synchronous results, a promise or call a done callback for asynchronous operations.

 ```javascript
 let onTransition = function (toState, fromState, done) {